 The Boston Ability Center supports its clinicians in their quest for clinical excellence through continuing education and mentorship.

-Elvira Fulchino, M.S., OTR/L, MSW.
+Elvira Fulchino, Clinical Manager, M.S., OTR/L, MSW.
 SIPT Certified, LICSW

 Elvira comes to the Boston Ability Center with dual specialties in Occupational Therapy and Clinical Social Work.
 She was educated at Tufts University receiving her MS in O.T and Simmons College where she received her MSW.
 Elvira was trained in sensory integration therapy at Occupational Therapy Associates; renamed OTA-The Koomar Center in Newton, MA and became certified to administer the Sensory Integration and Praxis Test.
 In addition to her work at B.A.C.
 Elvira had also been on staff at the Wellesley Public Schools Integrated Preschool Program (P.A.W.S).
 Elvira loves her work with children and their families.
 Now that she is exclusively at the B.A.C. she is offering individual sessions to families whose children are in treatment, in addition to carrying her own caseload of Occupational Therapy patients.